Saatchi Art Review: What It Is And How It Works For Artists

 • Sculpture

-As far as paintings go, Saatchi will allow you to sell both original work and prints.
+As far as paintings go, Saatchi will allow you to sell both original work and fine art prints.

 In addition, Saatchi is an excellent place to sell physical prints you create yourself or use the site’s Print-On-Demand service to market prints through the platform.